Qepanna/goFlux/README.md

 Here is a simple example on how to use the package with a single raw file from LGR gas analyzers.

+> BETA VERSION
+>
+> The package is ready to use, but errors may still occur.
+Please report
+> any issues to the maintainer, Karelle Rheault (<karh@ign.ku.dk>),
+> including script and raw data if necessary.
+Thank you for helping me
+> in the development of this tool! 🙏

 ### Installation